aliawaleed/connectionsLab/project1/readme.md

 Another challenge that I encountered was the formatting of the dataset as it was not formatted properly with no common names for the first element of each list, and so I created a new JSON file and copies the information that I needed in a readable format for the JavaScript file.

 ### Lessons and Next Steps
+The next steps, as of now, is to work on the visual aspect of the website, mainly on the CSS and HTML, to make it look like an actual book and add a search bar.